bvgastel/xmas/src/xmd/xmd/readme.md

 Author  Date    Comment / reply
 ------  ----    -----------------------------------------
-STEFAN  16/02   Selecting a component doesn't deselect other items STEFAN  16/02   A connection is a rectangular line not crossing components STEFAN  16/02   Sheet must have a grid with snap STEFAN  16/02   Group move + common sheet bounds
+STEFAN  16/02   Selecting a component doesn't deselect other items // opgelost STEFAN  16/02   A connection is a rectangular line not crossing components STEFAN  16/02   Sheet must have a grid with snap STEFAN  16/02   Group move + common sheet bounds